Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 34: November 18, 2021

+**Today's Progress:** Mintbean hackathon day 3.
+Got our git flow straight, UX showed us the Lofi last night, created a new React site with SASS and a backend.
+**Thoughts:** Had to scrap what I was working on yesterday, but it's for the better.
+I think it's going in a positive direction.

+**Link to work:** [mandela-effect] (https://github.com/mandela-effect/mandela-effect.git)

 ### Day 33: November 17, 2021

 **Today's Progress:** Mintbean hackathon day 2.
 Got a React site up and going, and created a HTML, CSS, JS landing page.